-5.4.1.1 Ensure that Ngāi Tahu Papatipu Rūnanga are engaged in resource management decision-making and implementation on matters that affect Ngāi Tahu values, rights and interests, in accordance with the principles of the Treaty of Waitangi.

-5.4.1.2 Actively foster effective partnerships and relationships between the Queenstown Lakes District Council and Ngāi Tahu Papatipu Rūnanga.

-5.4.1.3 When making resource management decisions, ensure that functions and powers are exercised in a manner that takes into account iwi management plans.
+- 5.4.1.1 Ensure that Ngāi Tahu Papatipu Rūnanga are engaged in resource management decision-making and implementation on matters that affect Ngāi Tahu values, rights and interests, in accordance with the principles of the Treaty of Waitangi. - 5.4.1.2 Actively foster effective partnerships and relationships between the Queenstown Lakes District Council and Ngāi Tahu Papatipu Rūnanga. - 5.4.1.3 When making resource management decisions, ensure that functions and powers are exercised in a manner that takes into account iwi management plans. - 5.4.1.4 Recognise that only tangata whenua can identify their relationship and that of their culture and traditions with their ancestral lands, water sites, wahi tapu, topuni and other taonga.

-5.4.1.4 Recognise that only tangata whenua can identify their relationship and that of their culture and traditions with their ancestral lands, water sites, wahi tapu, topuni and other taonga.
-Efficiency & Effectiveness ^(a) Benefits ^(b) Costs ^(b) Risk Acting/Not Acting ^(c) No specific consultation has been undertaken as part of this submission.
-Consultation can occur as part of the subdivision process (proposed to be discretionary activity).
-Inadequate consultation.
-Nil.
-Opportunity exists for consultation as part of the resource consent process (Discretionary activity for subdivision).
+or in the tree gries that only tangata who had sain of the first of the only tangate whenter the following the first of th Efficiency & Effectiveness (a) Benefits (b) Costs (b) Risk Acting/Not Acting (c) No specific consultation has been undertaken Consultation can occur as part of the Inadequate consultation.
+Nil. as part of this submission. subdivision process (proposed to be Opportunity exists for consultation as part of the discretionary activity). resource consent process (Discretionary activity for subdivision).

 5.4.3 Objective - Protect Ngāi Tahu taonga species and related habitats.
-5.4.3.1 Where adverse effe 5.4.3.1 Where adverse effects on taonga species and habitats of significance to Ngāi Tahu cannot be avoided, remedied or mitigated, consider environmental compensation as an alternative.
-Efficiency & Effectiveness Benefits ^(b) Costs ^(b) Risk Acting/Not Acting ^(c) (a) - J Ngai tahu taonga and related habitats can be Consultation more effective when a Nil.
-Nil.
-Assessed and protected through the resource development is proposed.
+5.4.3.1 Where adverse effects on taonga species and habitats of significance to Ngāi Tahu cannot be avoided, remedied or mitigated, consider environmental compensation as an alternative.
+Efficiency & Effectiveness Benefits (b) Costs (b) Risk Acting/Not Acting (c) (a)

+Ngai tahu taonga and related habitats can be Consultation more effective when Nil.
+Nil. assessed and protected through the resource development is proposed. consent process.

 5.4.5 Objective - Wāhi tūpuna and all their components are appropriately managed and protected.
-5.4.5.1 Identify wahi tupuna and all their compon- 5.4.5.1 Identify wahi tupuna and all their components on the District Plan maps and protect them from the adverse effects of subdivision, use and development.
-5.4.5.2 Identify threats to wahi tupuna and their c 5.4.5.2 Identify threats to wahi tupuna and their components in this District Plan.
-5.4.5.3 Enable Ngai Tahu to provide for its conten 5.4.5.3 Enable Ngai Tahu to provide for its contemporary uses and associations with wahi tupuna.
-5.4.5.4 Avoid where practicable, adverse effects 5.4.5.4 Avoid where practicable, adverse effects on the relationship between Ngāi Tahu and the wāhi tūpuna.
-Efficiency & Effectiveness ^(a) Benefits ^(b) Costs ^(b) Risk Acting/Not Acting ^(c) No wāhi tūpuna have been identified in on the Wāhi tūpuna can be identified and protected Nil.
-Nil. subject site. through the resource consent process.
+5.4.5.1 Identify wāhi tūpuna and all their component 5.4.5.1 Identify wahi tupuna and all their components on the District Plan maps and protect them from the adverse effects of subdivision, use and development.
+5.4.5.2 Identify threats to wahi tupuna and their co 5.4.5.2 Identify threats to wahi tupuna and their components in this District Plan.
+5.4.5.3 Enable Ngai Tahu to provide for its conter 5.4.5.3 Enable Ngai Tahu to provide for its contemporary uses and associations with wāhi tūpuna.
+5.4.5.4 Avoid where practicable, adverse effects on the relationship between Ngāi Tahu and the wāhi tūpuna.
+Efficiency & Effectiveness (a) Benefits (b) Costs (b) Risk Acting/Not Acting (c) No wāhi tūpuna have been identified in on the Wāhi tūpuna can be identified and protected Nil. subject site. through the resource consent process.